-Texas Naval air station on lockdown, suspect in custody, officials say
+Texas Naval air station lockdown lifted, suspect in custody, officials say

-A Naval air station in Texas is on lockdown and a suspect is in custody, officials said Wednesday, nearly a week after a Saudi national opened fire at a base in Pensacola, Florida, killing three and wounding eight more.
+A Naval air station in Texas was placed on lockdown Wednesday morning after officials say a suspect was taken into custody, nearly a week after a Saudi national opened fire at a base in Pensacola, Florida, killing three and wounding eight more.

 Naval Air Station Corpus Christi issued a warning Wednesday morning at around 7:30, urging members of the base to “remain in place.”